audio-captioning/audio-captioning-resources/README.md

 tools and models, and the third is about audio processing models and tools.

+If you think of some other resource for AAC, please drop us an email or make an issue at this repository.

+This repository is maintained by K. Drossos.

 ## Table of contents

 1. [Automated audio captioning datasets](#automated-audio-captioning-datasets)